rma010101/rev15-t_03_secret_openshift_deploy/README.md

 oc create secret generic openweathermap-api-key --from-literal=OPENWEATHER_API_KEY=your_api_key_here
 ```

-### Step 2: Reference the Secret in Your Deployment
+### Step 2: Reference the Secret in the Deployment
-In your `backend-openshift.yaml`, reference the secret in the container's environment:
+In `backend-openshift.yaml`, reference the secret in the container's environment:
 ```yaml
 env:
 	- name: OPENWEATHER_API_KEY